¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Can sawdust on my LED lights cause a fire?

-Why did my LED light stop working even though it's rated for 50,000 hours?
+Why did my LED light stop working despite a long hour rating?

-This is a matter of preference, but most woodworkers prefer 5000K (Daylight) for finish work and color matching.
-4000K (Neutral White) is often easier on the eyes for long hours of assembly.
-You can find more detail on this in our guide on Why Mechanics Are Choosing UFO High Bays for Task Lighting.
+5000K (Daylight) is often preferred for finish work and color matching, while 4000K is considered easier on the eyes for long assembly hours.
+See our guide on Why Mechanics Are Choosing UFO High Bays for more on CCT choice.

 Disclaimer: This article is for informational purposes only.
 Electrical work involves inherent risks.
-Always follow the manufacturer’s installation instructions and consult a licensed electrician for any wiring or installation projects.
-Woodworking environments involve combustible dust; ensure your shop meets local fire safety regulations.
+Always follow the manufacturer’s installation instructions and consult a licensed electrician for any wiring projects.
+Ensure your shop meets local fire safety regulations regarding combustible dust.

 Sources